barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 Simplify Our Component
 ----------------------

-Looking back at our component object, there is a pattern that we often see in Nuxeo: a lazy instanciation of an object:
+Looking back at our component object, there is a pattern that we often see in Nuxeo: a lazy instantiation of an object:

 ```java
 if(instance == null) {